imagej/imagej.github.io/_pages/plugins/trackmate/custom-detection-algorithms.md

 -   The spot radius, representing in physical units, the approximate size of the image structure that was detected.
 TrackMate default detectors do not have an automatic size detection feature, so they ask the user what is the most likely size of the structures they should detect, tune themselves to this size, and set all the radius of the detections to be the one entered by the user.

 Any omission will trigger errors at runtime.

+Starting TrackMate version 7, spots can store object contours in 2D.
+We will discuss this new feature in the next tutorial of this series.

 ### A dummy detector that returns spiraling spots.